 Another benefit: When citizen developers use low-code or no-code development tools to build custom apps, the apps get built extremely fast.
 Fifty-seven percent of businesses surveyed said they had their custom apps up and running in less than three months.

-When asked for the main reason building apps with low-code application development tools are becoming popular, she has this to say: “Mobility is really key.
+When asked for the main reason building apps with low-code and no code application development tools are becoming popular, she has this to say: “Mobility is really key.
 Businesses value being able to access data anywhere and anytime, and they can do this with their mobile custom apps.”

 Alpha Software CEO Richard Rabins says the survey echoes Alpha Software’s experiences: “This report is consistent with what we are seeing with our customer base which includes SMBs and very large enterprises (as well as developers of commercial mobile and web SaaS apps).
 Mobile introduces many new challenges (offline, cross-platform, small screen, no keyboard, incorporating media/location to name a few) and line of business professionals are looking to do more themselves because they know exactly what they want and because IT is so backlogged.”

-For extensive industry and analysts research statistics about the mobile app explosion in enterprises, the overwhelming demand on IT for business apps, and how companies are empowering citizen developers to eliminate backlogs, download "Citizen Developers: The Democratization of Mobile and Web App Development."
+For extensive industry and analysts research statistics about the mobile app explosion in enterprises, the overwhelming demand on IT for business apps, and how companies are empowering citizen developers to eliminate backlogs with cloud based no code app development, download "Citizen Developers: The Democratization of Mobile and Web App Development."